Industry Purchasing Practices

 Purchasing Practices Industry Score

-Of a potential range from -100pt to +100pt, The Industry We Want purchasing practices metric scores 48, compared to 40 in 2023 and 39 in 2022.
-Our purchasing practices metric uses data gathered through the Better Buying Partnership Index™ (BBPI); a brief annual survey available for all suppliers to rate their buyer’s purchasing practices.
-The survey, circulated in October and November 2023, received over 1000 responses from suppliers in the garment sector.
-Of those responses, 63% of behaviours were considered those of a true partner, 22% were the behaviours of a collaborator and 15% of behaviours were the behaviours of a detractor.
+The survey, circulated in October and November 2024, received 1,341 responses from suppliers across 56 countries in the garment sector.
+Of those responses, 65% of behaviours were considered those of a true partner, 22% were the behaviours of a collaborator and 13% of behaviours were the behaviours of a detractor.

 Our Approach